By Karen J Mossman

 Another source is Kindle Unlimited.
 Readers can browse the extensive library, and if after reading a few pages decide it’s not for them, they just return it.
 It’s all very easy.

 After 12 months, I’ve now learnt my craft.
-I still review the books on Amazon and Goodreads.
-Karen’s Book Buzz Blog is where I have the fun and write about my joy of the story and what I loved about it.
+I still review the books on Amazon and Goodreads and Magic Reviews is where I have the most fun and write about my joy of the story.
 It enables me to be critically constructive in a positive way and to be creative in the way I write.
-My rule of thumb is if I have read it, I enjoyed it.
-I don’t read books I don’t like.
+My rule of thumb is if I have read it, I enjoyed it because I don’t read books I don’t like.

 A few months ago at a book event, I was presented with one that had a fantastic blurb and I just had to download it.
 In the comments, I said I had done this and the author was naturally delighted.
 She said she hoped I enjoyed it.
 Whenever someone says they have downloaded a book, an author, hopes they will follow it up with a review.